Procedure: Higher degree by research - thesis by compilation and thesis by creative works

 - The exegesis details the development of the creative work over the duration of the course of study, and provides the broad context for the ideas and precedents which inform the development of the research program.
 The exegesis enables the candidate to present an account of the research, demonstrating how the work addresses the objectives of the approved research project, and how the topic(s) of the dissertation or coursework have informed the creative work-based research.

 - For the dissertation, candidates present a substantial academic essay on a topic of relevance to the objectives of the creative work-based research project.
-The candidate presents a standalone paper or one that supports a lecture recital that is framed within appropriate academic methods through research, documentation and theoretical and conceptual discourse in a form that is relevant to the topic in question.
+The candidate presents a standalone paper or one that is framed within appropriate academic methods through research, documentation and theoretical and conceptual discourse in a form that is relevant to the topic in question.

 Length of thesis